Attappadi taluk

-Attappadi (/ml/, HQ:Agali) is a one and only tribal taluk in Kerala state covering an area of 735 km2.
+Attappadi (/ml/, HQ:Agali) is the one and only tribal taluk in Kerala state covering an area of 735 km2.
 It was carved out of Mannarkkad taluk in Palakkad district in February 2021.
 Attappadi Reserve Forest is a protected area comprising 249 km^{2} of land in the western parts of Attappadi.
 It is one of the reserved forests and protected forests of India.
 Attappadi valley in Palakkad district along with the neighbouring Chaliyar valley of the Nilambur region (Eastern Eranad region) in Malappuram district is known for natural Gold fields which are also seen in the other regions of Nilgiri Biosphere Reserve.

 Saint George Orthodox Church in Attappady covers the Malankara Orthodox Christians in the area.
 This parish is under the Diocese of Malabar of the Malankara Orthodox Syrian Church.

 History

 Mannarkkad and Attappadi were parts of Valluvanad Swaroopam dynasty in the medieval period with their headquarters at Angadipuram near Perinthalmanna in the present-day Malappuram district.
 According to local legends, the last Cheraman Perumal ruler gave a vast extension of land in South Malabar during his journey to Mecca to one of their governors, Valluvakonathiri, and left for pilgrimage.
 Valluvanad was famous for the Mamankam festivals at Tirunavaya, held once in 12 years and the endless wars against the Zamorin of Calicut.

 During the last decades of the eighteenth century, the region came under the control of the vast Kingdom of Mysore.
 Under British Raj, it was a part of Valluvanad Taluk of Malappuram Revenue Division in Malabar District.
 Perinthalmanna was the headquarters of the Old Walluvanad Taluk in the British Malabar District.
 Mannarkkad, along with the towns of Perinthalmanna, Malappuram, Manjeri, and Tirurangadi, was one of the main centres of the Malabar Rebellion of 1921.

 Walluvanad Taluk was divided into six Revenue blocks: Mankada, Perinthalmanna, Mannarkkad, Ottapalam, Sreekrishnapuram, and Pattambi.
 Walluvanad was one of the two Taluks included in the Malappuram Revenue Division (the other being Eranad Taluk) of British Malabar.
 On 1 November 1957, the Walluvanad Taluk was divided into two: Perinthalmanna Taluk and Ottapalam Taluk.
 The Revenue blocks of Mankada, Perinthalmanna, and Mannarkkad were included in the Perinthalmanna Taluk, while Ottapalam, Sreekrishnapuram, and Pattambi were transferred to the newly formed Ottapalam Taluk.
 Later Attappadi Revenue block was separated from Mannarkkad Block.

 During the formation of Malappuram district on 16 June 1969, the Revenue blocks of Mannarkkad and Attappadi were separated from Perinthalmanna Taluk to form Mannarkkad Taluk.

 Later some years, a portion of Karuvarakundu village in Eranad Taluk (now Karuvarakundu is a part of Nilambur Taluk) of Malappuram district was transferred to the Silent Valley area of Attappadi.
 In February 2021, Attappadi tribal taluk formed by carving out from Mannarkkad taluk.